SequAna-Ukon/SequAna_course2024/README.md

 This markdown document will cover all aspects of the practical related to SequAna's intensive genomic course.

 # Introduction
 In this practical, we will process an Oxford nanopore sequencing (ONT) dataset of a symbionts-free strain of Aiptasia sp.
 F003  that was generated earlier in SequAna's Lab.
+Aiptasia is a globally distributed genus of sea anemones in the Class Anthozoa.
+Similar to its relatives, stony corals, Aiptasia forms symbiotic relationships with microalgae of the family Symbiodiniaceae.
+As such, it is a popular model organism for studying the molecular and cellular basis of the cnidarian-algal symbiosis and several recent investigations into animal-microbiome studies.
+It has several features that make it an ideal model organism for studies on marine symbioses: they are easily cultured in laboratories where they can reproduce both sexually and asexually.
+Asexual cloning, in particular, is a valuable ability as it allows large clonal populations to be obtained with relative ease.
+Additionally, they can also be cultured and maintained indefinitely in a symbiont-free state and can be re-infected by a variety of Symbiodiniaceae strains.

 ## The papers
 Selected publications It would be a good idea to familiarize yourself with the papers before starting the practical work.